1. What is hormone therapy?

 - Joint or muscle pain and stiffness

 - Feeling sick

 Many people find the side effects of hormone therapy drugs difficult to cope with.

-If side effects are putting you off taking your hormone therapy, it’s important to talk with your cancer specialist before making any decisions to stop it.
-There may be ways to improve your symptoms or your cancer specialist may suggest that you change to a different drug.
+If side effects are putting you off taking your hormone therapy, talk with your cancer specialist before making any decisions to stop it.
+They may suggest a short break from treatment to see if side effects improve.

-- menopausal symptoms
+- Menopausal symptoms

-- complementary therapies
+- Complementary therapies

-- physical activity during and after treatment
+- Exercise during and after treatment

 Your treatment team will tell you when to stop taking hormone therapy.
 You will not need to stop taking it gradually.